 10.11.
-Truth Detection Examination.
-In the course of an internal investigation, a, member may be given a polygraph examination, voice stress analysis or other truth detection examination only if the member is a primary focus of the investigation, or a known witness to the incident under investigation, or at the member's written request directly to the Chief of Police.
+Polygraph Examination.
+In the course of an internal investigation, a, member may be given a polygraph examination, voice stress analysis or other lie detector examination only if the member is a primary focus of the investigation, or a known witness to the incident under investigation, or at the member's written request directly to the Chief of Police.
 Polygraph examinations shall be administered by the Polygraph Section of BCI unless the Chief of Police decides to have the polygraph administered by another qualified polygraph examiner.
 No polygraph examination may be given in an incident that could not amount to a violation of criminal law, unless requested by the member.
 No polygraph examination may be given without the advance permission of the Chief of Police.
-No truth detection examination may be given without notifying the member of his or her right to have a union representative present during the examination.
 The results of this examination cannot be used in any subsequent action or hearing, including a departmental hearing, unless mutually agreed prior to the giving of such examination.